Liechtenstein Chamber of Commerce and Industry (LCCI)

 The LCCI has its headquarter in Vaduz and is a private association with voluntary membership.
 Being an employer association, it represents the interests of its roughly 40 Liechtenstein member companies.
 Since its founding, the LCCI strives for a sustained prosperous economy and social harmony in Liechtenstein.

 The members consist of the large Liechtenstein industrial companies, the three major banks and several service providers.
-The LCCI member companies employ some 12,000 people in Liechtenstein and a further approximately 60,000 in the foreign subsidiaries in about 70 countries throughout the world.
+The LCCI member companies employ around 12,870 people in Liechtenstein and a further approximately 56,870 in the foreign subsidiaries throughout the world.
 Many industrial member companies do business in premium market segments as well as highly specialised niche markets and are internationally oriented, as a result of their technology leadership and specialisation.
 In their fields, several count among the world leaders.
 The member banks have international operations in private banking as well as asset management and also operate regionally in the commercial field.
 The LCCI service companies are active in various fields.

 The LCCI actively contributes towards developing and maintaining an interesting business environment as well as sustaining the competitiveness of the Liechtenstein business location.
 It takes part in identifying and developing future prospects and opportunities for this business location.